quickapps/docs/en/developers/plugins.rst

 alter plugin’s functionalities, for example "show publish date" which would display article’s "publish date" when an article is being rendered.

-Any plugin can provide this form inputs by placing them into ``/src/Tempalte/Element/settings.ctp``, here is where you should render all form elements that users will be able to teak.
+Plugins can provide these form inputs by placing them into ``/src/Tempalte/Element/settings.ctp``, here is where you should render all form elements that users will be able to teak.
 For our "Blog" example, this file could look as follow: